 Housing is limited to full-time undergraduate students, i.e. those taking 12 credit hours or more per semester.
 Exceptions will be reviewed by the Director of Residential Education.
-Housing for graduate students is on a space availability basis.

 Under the leadership of the Director of Residential Education and Assistant Director of Residence Life, trained student Resident Assistants staff all residence halls.
 Both the student and the professional staff help students resolve personal and residence related concerns.
-In the First Year Complex, Residence Hall 16, the Suite Village, and the Townhouses, a live-in Resident Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.
+In the First Year Complex, the Suite Village, and the Townhouses, a live-in Resident Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.

 Community living requires that large numbers of students observe the rights of others living in close proximity.
 Thus, there are specific regulations listed in The Student Handbook pertaining to those students living in University residence halls.

 First Year Complex